The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 They might actually be turning back the clock.

-The brains of regular meditators appear 7.5 years younger than those who don’t meditate at all.
+A new study uncovered that the brains of regular meditators appear 7.5 years younger than those who don’t meditate at all.

 Aging Brains, Rewired Minds